dotnet/docs-aspire/docs/fundamentals/dashboard/standalone-for-python.md

 ---
-title: Using Aspire Dashboard with Python Applications
+title: Use the .NET Aspire dashboard with Python apps
 description: How to use the Aspire Dashboard in a Python application. ms.date: 08/27/2024 ms.topic: tutorial ms.author: aapowell
 ---

-# Tutorial: Using the Aspire Dashboard with Python Applications
+# Tutorial: Use the .NET Aspire dashboard with Python apps

-The [Aspire dashboard](overview.md) provides a great UI for viewing telemetry, and is available as a standalone container image that can be used with any OpenTelemetry-enabled app.
+The [.NET Aspire dashboard](overview.md) provides a great user experience for viewing telemetry, and is available as a standalone container image that can be used with any OpenTelemetry-enabled app.
 In this article, you'll learn how to:

 > [!div class="checklist"]
 >
-> - Start the Aspire dashboard in standalone mode.
+> - Start the .NET Aspire dashboard in standalone mode.
-> - Use the Aspire dashboard with a Python application.
+> - Use the .NET Aspire dashboard with a Python app.

 ## Prerequisites